chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 }
 ```

-To use these category we should specify which class will conform to data source and implement it's methods.
+To use this category we should specify which class will conform to the data source and implement its methods.

 For example in demo project it looks like this: